blekenbleu/blekenbleu.github.io/microscope/stacking.md

   *[back](index.html)*
 ### focus stacking
 Some images, including highly magnified, want more depth of focus.
-Other than by retaking with smaller aperture,
+Other than by retaking with smaller aperture
-which is liable to more noise, motion blur and/or diffraction,
+(which is liable to increasing noise, motion blur and/or diffraction),
 combining sharper parts of multiple images of a scene
-captured at overlapping different focus distances
+captured at overlapping focus distance increments
 is called *focus stacking* and involves two parts:
-* capturing those images
+* capturing those images (AKA focus bracketing)
 * combining them

-Some cameras support focus stacking (or bracketing)
+Some cameras support focus bracketing
-with so-called autofocus lenses,
+using so-called autofocus lenses which include mechanisms
-where the lens itself merely provides some control
-by which the camera can change its focus.
+by which cameras can change their focus.

-An alternative for focus bracketing is by mechanically changing
+An alternative for focus bracketing is by mechanically incrementing
 distance from camera and lens to scene object[s].
 Macro rails do this, as can microscope focus knobs.
-Although perhaps not uniquely,
 [WeMacro](https://www.wemacro.com) offers automation for both
 a focus [dial](https://www.wemacro.com/?product=micromate-bracket-only):
 ![MicroMate bracket](https://www.wemacro.com/wp-content/uploads/2017/06/mm-working-1.jpg)